-The most common complaint that I see in my skincare clinic is either rosacea or adult acne.
+The most common complaint in my skincare clinic is either rosacea or adult acne.

 Stage One Rosacea: Flushing

-Blood vessels become extra sensitive to certain triggers, so you need to work out your own personal triggers.
-Flushing is usually worse down the centre of the face where the blood vessels are larger and closer to the surface of the skin.
+Blood vessels become extra sensitive to specific triggers, so let’s work out your triggers.
+Flushing is usually worse down the centre of the face, where the blood vessels are closer to the skin’s surface.

 - Ten Years Younger in Ten Days: Controversial makeover show gets a makeover

 - Teoxane 3D Lip Review

 Stage Two Rosacea: Permanent redness accompanied by lumps and bumps

 Constant flushing stimulates the oil glands and irritates the follicles, leading to acne-like bumps around the inner cheeks and nose.
 (Adult acne, however, usually occurs along the jawline).